Mergim Krasniqi

-Mergim Krasniqi (Mërgim Krasniqi; born 23 August 1992) is a Swedish footballer of Kosovan descent who plays as a goalkeeper for GAIS.
+Mergim Krasniqi (Mërgim Krasniqi; born 23 August 1992) is a Swedish footballer who plays as a goalkeeper for GAIS.

 Club career

 Örebro

 On 30 December 2020, Krasniqi signed a one-year contract with Allsvenskan club Örebro and this return would become legally effective two days later.
 On 20 February 2021, he was named as a Örebro substitute for the first time in a 2020–21 Svenska Cupen group stage match against Trelleborg.
 His debut with Örebro came on 18 July in a 0–2 home defeat against Hammarby after being named in the starting line-up.

 GAIS

 On 4 February 2022, Krasniqi joined GAIS on a one-season deal.
+On 11 November 2022, GAIS announced that Krasniqi had agree to extend his contract for 2 additional years.